 Enhancing the range and scope of neural imaging

 The annual meeting of the Society for Neuroscience is a humbling experience.
 The electrifying hum of high-minded neuro-speak echoes among the attendees – over 30,000 strong.
-Equally as interesting as the research conversations are the innovative products on display.

 This year was exciting from numerous perspectives.
 A resounding topic of discussion this year included new imaging technologies and the insight these may provide into complex brain processes.

 Zeiss showcased several key developments and collaborations in the areas of multi-aspect imaging and data analysis.
 With a broad portfolio of instruments, Zeiss aims to empower investigations across all scales – from the submicron to the hundred-micron range and beyond.
 Critical to this vision are the levels of integration required in order to piece imaging techniques together to form larger, more comprehensive pictures of the brain and associated neural processes.